japolo95/Coursera_Capstone/Final_Assignment/Report.md

 Instead I firstly clustered by each criteria separatedly.
 For own clustering, I used [Agglomerative Clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html), and for determining ideal number of clusters for each criteria, I used [Silhouette Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html), where several possible numbers of clusters were tried, and the one with best Silhouette score was used (this could be different for each criteria).

 Then I took best clusters of each criteria (what _best_ means is defined in [Data section](#Data) of this report and tried to find the intersection of it, in other words, tried to find districts, that are in the best cluster for all the criteria.
+Unfortunately (but as expected) there was no such district.

+In that situation, we could simply say that also districts in _worse_ clusters are accepted, however, as some criteria are more important than other, I decided to create a function, which objective will be to find intersection of districts, that are in best possible clusters where this intersection exists, taking into account that some features are more important than others.

-Unfortunately (but as expected) there was no such district, so I had to create custom function, that accepts even some worse clusters for some of the criteria and then tries to find intersecting districts.
-This also includes possibilty to prioritize some criteria, so that we could for example tell the function, that criteria A is more important than criteria B. The function took that into account and accepted some worse clusters for all the criteria, but prioritizing the A criteria over B (that means, trying to first find intersection using worse clusters from B, than from A).
+For example tell the function, that criteria A is more important than criteria B. The function took that into account and accepted some worse clusters for all the criteria, while prioritizing the A criteria over B (that means, trying to first find intersection using worse clusters from B, than from A).

+The function uses following formula: `f(x,t) = (min(x/10,1))*t` where _x_ is priority, _t_ is tolerance level, and function output is ratio of allowed clusters.
+Example: we have feature C with priority 3, and we set tolerance to 0.75.
+The function result is `min(3/10,1)*0.75 = 0.225 = 22.5%`.
+This means that for feature C we accept roughly 22.5% of clusters (sorted from best to worst).
+If there would be 10 clusters we would accept 2 best clusters.
+The `min` function in formula is used just to ensure that we don't allow more than 100% of clusters, which indeed is not possible.

+I decided to set priorities (_x_ value in the formula) for each feature as following:
+  1. nature area, nightlife, industry area - these affect quality of life all the time and most directly (general look of the district,  air and sound pollution)
+  2. foodstores, health, transport, citiziens/km2 - these also affect quality of life, but not all the time, except the citiziens/km2, but for that it is still only required not to be extreme (like city center)
+  3. commercial area - this is only nice to have, but really not critical

+Using this function, I was able to get some reasonable result.

+## Results